lydell/elm-watch/docs/getting-started.md

 > 📽 [Video showing how to get started][getting-started-with-elm-watch]

 {: .info }
-ℹ️ If you don’t already have an Elm project, create one by running `elm make`.
+ℹ️ If you don’t already have an Elm project, create one by running `elm init`.

 Create a file called [elm-watch.json](../elm-watch.json/):